 This is a completely indoor dog, but it still needs its daily vigorous exercise.
 They are extremely energetic and love nothing more than to play with their human owners.

 They are also extremely talented and can be taught to do several tricks.

 Rottweilers are extremely loyal and protective of the people they love.
 Despite being the ideal guard dog, they’ve got a fun and loving personality.

 They have a calm and confident nature and tend to be in tune with their owner’s feelings.
 These dogs aren’t super active but this doesn’t mean they laze around all day.

 They don’t need a lot of maintenance in the grooming department either.
-Although they can be a bit wary of strangers, if socialized at a young age, these dogs can be quite friendly.
+Although they can be a bit wary of strangers, these dogs can be quite friendly if socialized at a young age.

 Adding a large furry member to your family will bring you nothing but happiness, entertainment and an overwhelming sense of love.

-If you truly want a giant dog that is well mannered and fits with the family life, it’s best to get an adult whose behaviour you are already aware of.
-Even better is if you get them in their puppy years, from a reliable breeder.
+If you truly want a giant dog that is well mannered and fits with family life, it’s best to get an adult whose behaviour you are already aware of.
+Even better is if you get them in their puppy years from a reliable breeder.

 However, please note that before bringing your large dog home, apart from their behaviour, you should also be aware of the large dog breed food requirements and the common health problems they face.
 This will help you be aware of all your responsibilities.
 You might also want to consider whether you have a practical car for transporting them to their vet appointments.

 Now that you have an idea about the best large dog breeds suitable for family pets, you know what to look for.